bigscience-workshop/pii_processing/README.md

 - python -m spacy download en_core_web_lg

 TODO:
-For module 3, we will be using neuralcoref to preprocess data, and we will want to change the requirements.txt to use spacy and
+For module 3, we will be using neuralcoref to preprocess data, and we will want to change the requirements.txt to use spacy==2.1.8 and
 - python setup.py install